vestlirik/apple-style-controls/README.md

     this.templateSrc = "...path..to..template...";
     //or template from string (string template has priority) this.template = "...template...";
+    //enables lazy loading for template
+    this.lazyTemplate = true;
 });
 ```
 Component name should be one of the following: